Back to Blog

 Understanding the Risks

-Running out of money is a common concern, with nearly 45% of Americans potentially facing this issue during retirement.
+Running out of money is a common concern, with nearly 45% of Americans potentially facing this issue during retirement, according to the Employee Benefit Research Institute (EBRI).
 Even higher-income households are not immune, with around 8% at risk within 20 years of retirement.
 This highlights the importance of proactive planning, especially given that life expectancy after age 65 is approximately 87 years, with a 50% chance of living longer.
+The Social Security Administration provides detailed actuarial tables showing these probabilities.
 Here are some strategies to help you avoid financial shortfalls:

 1. Adjust Your Withdrawal Rates